hhandika/segul/README.md

 3. Filtering alignments based on minimal taxon completeness, alignment length, or numbers of parsimony informative sites.
 4. Computing alignment summary statistics.
 5. Getting sample IDs from a collection of alignments.
-6. Extracting sequences from a collection of alignments based on user-defined IDs (Beta).
+6. Extracting sequences from a collection of alignments based on user-defined IDs.
+The feature comes with regular expression support.

 Planned features: